DerGuru/The-Resonant/New Chapters/Part1/P1-11_Digital_Ghosts.md

 He clicked.

 The post was long, detailed, and meticulously sourced.
-Mirror.Vox laid out a theory about systematic suppression of certain ritual records—specifically those involving containment failures or "emergent phenomena."
+Mirror.Vox laid out a theory about systematic suppression of certain ritual records - specifically those involving containment failures or "emergent phenomena."
 They included archive codes, cross-references, even fragments of documents that had been partially deleted.

 Jason recognized one of the codes.
 He'd seen it at work.